Art Rooney: Legacy

 In 1964, he was elected to the Pro Football Hall of Fame.
 Duquesne University named their football field in his honor in 1993.
 In 1999 Rooney ranked 81st on the Sporting News "100 Most Powerful Sports Figures of the 20th Century" list.
 A statue of his likeness graces the entrance to the home of the Pittsburgh Steelers, Heinz Field.
 The street that runs adjacent to Heinz Field on Pittsburgh's North Side is named "Art Rooney Avenue" in his honor.
 In 2000, he was inducted as a "pioneer" into the American Football Association's Semi-Pro Football Hall of Fame.

 During Rooney's life, the Steelers would often use a late-round draft pick on a player from a local college like Pitt, West Virginia or Penn State.
 Though these players rarely made the team, this practice was intended to appeal to local fans and players.

 Art Rooney is the subject of, and the only character in, the one-man play The Chief, written by Gene Collier and Rob Zellers.

 Arthur J. Rooney was married to Kathleen Rooney née McNulty (1904–1982) for 51 years, until her 1982 death.
-Kathleen was the mother of Art's five sons, who are Dan Rooney, the chairman of the board of directors of the Pittsburgh Steelers and a former United States Ambassador to Ireland, Art Rooney Jr., Timothy Rooney, Patrick Rooney, and John Rooney (all also directors of the Pittsburgh Steelers).
+Kathleen was the mother of Art's five sons, who are Dan Rooney, former chairman of the board of directors of the Pittsburgh Steelers and a former United States Ambassador to Ireland, Art Rooney Jr., Timothy Rooney, Patrick Rooney, and John Rooney (all also directors of the Pittsburgh Steelers).
 She is also the grandmother of the couple's 32 grandchildren, including current Steelers president Art Rooney II and U.S. Representative Thomas J. Rooney (R, FL-16).
 The couple also has about 75 great-grandchildren, including actress sisters Kate Mara and Rooney Mara.